 With May bank holiday on the horizon, it’s time we start talking about table settings.
 First things first, crockery.
 I am a little obsessed with good looking crockery, it makes food look and taste so much more enjoyable.
-From oversized slate platters (roofing slate) to rugged ceramics and wooden chopping boards – these honest materials feel amazing to touch.
+From oversized slate platters (roofing slate, dig this more deeper in here) to rugged ceramics and wooden chopping boards – these honest materials feel amazing to touch.
 They have a rawness, which when plopped on my marble dining table create the most intriguing story.
 I think it is the tension between the rawness of the crockery and the sharp refined feel of the marble.
 It is the friction thing, which if anyone has been to one of my classes, will know just how darn important that is.

 Photo: Graham Atkins-Hughes